Wednesday, September 26, 2007

 Chimera, a monster in Greek mythology that had a lion's head, goat's body, and serpent's tail, has given name to a new field of research called chimeric experimentation, or the combination of human and animal cells to create hybrid creatures that are part human and part animal.

 Ever since human technology has allowed, scientists have been eager to create chimeras for the sake of what they claim to be humanity's well being.
+The reason for chimeric experimentations are always to understand and treat human diseases so that humans can live healthier and better lives.

 In 2003, Chinese scientists at the Shanghai Second Medical University successfully combined human cells with rabbit eggs and the first reportedly human-animal chimeric embryos are created.
 This suggested a new way to produce human embryonic stem cells which many scientist hope to use eventually for treating disease.